Kim Kardashian X-Rated Sex Tape Video Anniversary Occurs Amid Baby Bombshell

 “They’re open to surrogacy.”

-Moreover, on a November episode of Keeping Up With the Kardashians, Kardashian even suggested the possibility that she use Khloe or Kourtney as the surrogate.
+Moreover, on a November episode of Keeping Up With the Kardashians, Kim even suggested the possibility that she use Khloe or Kourtney as the surrogate.

 [Featured Image by Mike Coppola/Getty Images]